 Barbados Beaches – Brandons Beach

 Brandon’s Beach is a beautiful white sandy beach located a 2-minute drive from the historic city of Bridgetown in Barbados.
 This wonderful beach is at the southern end of the island’s famous west coast.
 The beach’s close proximity to the Bridgetown cruise terminal makes it a great day hangout for tourists visiting the island on a cruise.

 As part of the island’s west coast, the waters here are tranquil which makes it the perfect place to swim or just soak in the warm waters.
-You’ll also have access to bathroom facilities, beach volleyball, watersports activities, and of course, there is Rascal’s restaurant serving delicious Caribbean cuisine.
+You’ll also have access to bathroom facilities, beach volleyball, watersports activities, and Rascal’s restaurant serving delicious Caribbean cuisine.

 Learn more about Brandons Beach Barbados

 Brown’s beach located at the southern end of the Historic city of Bridgetown is another one of the popular Barbados beaches… usually a hive of activity.
 It is one of the beaches where you’ll have many locals any time of the day.

 You’ll only find large crowds on this beach on weekends when the locals are there.

 Browns Beach’s close proximity to the Bridgetown port and cruise terminal also ensures that a large number of cruise passengers can be seen soaking up the sun at this popular beach.